insyirahpahrin/HPC-AI-UPM-Team-3/README.md

 # Methodology
 Detail the approach and techniques used in your project.
 Include information on algorithms, models, and any HPC-specific techniques utilized.

-Programming Languages: [e.g., Python, C++]
+Programming Languages: Python
-Libraries: [e.g., PyTorch, TensorFlow]
-HPC Resources: [e.g., Gadi HPC system]
+HPC Resources: Gadi HPC system, Aspire2U NSCC
 System Architecture
-Provide an overview of the system architecture.
-Include diagrams if possible to illustrate the architecture of your solution.

 # Results
 Summarize the results of your project.
 Include any relevant metrics, charts, and visualizations.